lhervier/dom-spring/README.md

 Log into the database, and you should see a message with your name in the JSON.

+# Generating the update site yourself

+## Update your IBM Domino Designer installation

+IBM have updated the lotus.domino.Session and lotus.domino.Database interfaces in their latest version.
+But the Notes.jar stored in the "com.ibm.notes.java.api" plugin haven't been upgraded.
+As Eclipse is using this one to compile, it's ok.
+But when compiling the update site with ant, it will use the one from jvm/lib/ext.
+That will lead to compilation errors.

+Before generating the update site, you must update this plugin :

+- Copy the file jvm/lib/ext/Notes.jar
+- In the folder "framework\shared\eclipse\plugins\com.ibm.notes.java.api.win32.linux_9.0.1.20131022-0932" and replace the existing one.

+I'm using IBM Domino Designer 9.0.1 FP8.
+Maybe the next version will change this behavior...

+## Import the projects into IBM Domino Designer

+- Clone or download the source code from github into a local folder.
+- Open Domino Designer
+- Open the "package explorer" view, right click in the blank part, and select Import.
+- In the "General" section, select "Existing projets into workspace"
+- Click "Browse" and select the folder that contains this project's sources.
+- Select all projects and click "Import"

+The code is now imported in your IBM Domino Designer.

+## Compile

+Open the file "site.xml" in the "com.github.lhervier.spring.update" project.
+Click the "Build All" button.

+The result is in the "com.github.lhervier.spring.update" folder.
+This is a "standard" update site composed of :

+- the "site.xml" file
+- the "plugins" folder
+- and the "features" folder

+The update site is now ready to be zipped...

-## Deploy on IBM Domino Server (development case)
+# Deploy spring plugins on IBM Domino Server (development case)

+Of course, you can deploy the plugins on your development server the same way you deployed them on the production servers.
+But there is another way.

 Once the plugins source has been imported in your workspace, you can use the "IBM Domino Debug Plugin" to make a local Domino Server use them.
-Please note that you will have to have a LOCAL Domino Server that runs on the same host as your Designer.
+Please note that you will have to have a LOCAL Domino Server that runs on the same file system as your Designer.

 First, install the "IBM Domino Debug Plugin" :

 - Download the zip file from https://www.openntf.org/main.nsf/project.xsp?r=project/IBM%20Lotus%20Domino%20Debug%20Plugin